NilaDoze/emoji_uploader/guide.md

 ## 3️⃣ Prepare Your Emoji Folder

 1. Create a new folder.
-Alternatively, if you bought my emoji pack you'll be given a folder cantaining all the emoji images (e.g. `flags`).
+Alternatively, if you bought my emoji pack you'll be given a folder containing all the emoji images (e.g. `flags`).
 You can **add or replace** images in this folder to upload **additional emojis** in the same way.
 `C:\..\flags`

 2. Make sure all images you want to upload are in this folder.